Yoast/update-updater/README.md

 # Feature project: update the updater

+The WordPress updaters are a set of PHP classes that assures that users can safely upgrade WordPress core, plugins, themes and translations.

 The ability to manually update WordPress from the admin area, and to install and update plugins and themes, has existed since 2.3 in 2007.
 Auto-update features were added in WordPress 3.7 (for minor releases), extended in 5.5 (as opt-in for plugins and themes), and 5.6 (major releases).
 To make the user experience of auto-updates even better, and build trust with users and extenders, it’s important that this mechanism works well and provides all the failsafe checks needed.